Category: Articles

 Why Vitrify a Fort?

-Why was it done and by whom?
-Practical reasons?
-Originally it was thought that the forts had become vitrified due to an enemy attack.
-A theory proposed by Childe in the 1930 thought it was that it was invaders, not the builders, who were assaulting the forts and then setting fire to the walls with …
+Originally, it was thought that the forts had become vitrified due to an enemy attack.
+A theory proposed by Childe in the 1930 thought it was that it was invaders, not the builders, who were assaulting the forts and then setting fire to the walls with piles of brush and wood

 How to Vitrify a Fort